VirtuBox/ubuntu-nginx-web-server/README.md

 **As EasyEngine v3 will no longer receive any updates, configurations available in this repository are being updated for [WordOps](https://wordops.org/) (EEv3 fork).**

-We are currently contributing to WordOps project to include the most part of custom configurations available in this repository
+We are currently contributing to WordOps project and several parts of this repository are already included in WordOps.

 All previous configurations are still available in the branch [easyengine-v3](https://github.com/VirtuBox/ubuntu-nginx-web-server/tree/easyengine-v3).